Jodu555/github-information-api/README.md

 * [x] Add function to get the latest commit for an exact project | To display maybe on working on page
 * [ ] Write a documentation for this api
 * [ ] Think of a way to make the readme public available to maybe embed this in other websites with markdown previewer
+* [ ] Rewrite certain functions to use the public GitHub API
 * [ ] Bring this thing up and going